 There are numerous advantages to keeping yourself self-sufficient throughout your camping holiday: a sense of autonomy, time management, family bonding, serenity, and the opportunity to get up close and personal with the island's nature.

-Whatever type of camper you might be, it's a decent bet you are here for the same reasons as the rest; the countryside, the adventure and the matchless challenge.
+Whatever type of camper you might be, it's a decent bet you are here for the same reasons as the rest; the countryside, the adventure, and the matchless challenge.

 Photo from Camping Cars Car Rental

 Like the vast majority of arrivals here, you will first land at Keflavik International Airport, located on the northern tip of the Reykjanes peninsula, approximately 50km west of the capital.
-Here, your rental car awaits, but your choice of vehicle will, of course, determine a number of outcomes for your trip, so it’s wise to make sure you are renting the vehicle that best suits your needs.
+Here, your rental car awaits, but your choice of vehicle will, of course, determine the number of outcomes for your trip, so it’s wise to make sure you are renting the vehicle that best suits your needs.

-Before taking to the road, there are a number of points about driving in Iceland that are worth drawing your attention to.
+Before taking to the road, there are a number of points about driving in Iceland that is worth drawing your attention to.
 Vehicles always drive on the right-hand side of the road (same as the USA, opposite to the UK), and are obliged by law to keep their headlights on at all times.
 This law applies whatever season, whatever time of day.

 You will also notice that roads here are often elevated in order to help keep them open during heavy snowfalls in the winter.
-This has, however, lead to cars slipping from the road and rolling over, so make sure to approach each curve, blind corner and hill slowly!
-The speed limit for driving here is 50km/hr in urban areas, 90km/hr on tarmac rural roads and 80km/hr on gravel rural roads.
+This has, however, lead to cars slipping from the road and rolling over, so make sure to approach each curve, blind corner, and hill slowly!
+The speed limit for driving here is 50km/hr in urban areas, 90km/hr on tarmac rural roads, and 80km/hr on gravel rural roads.